How to Make a Video Wall: Your Must-Read Guide 2023

 The Type of View You Prefer

-When it comes to what your video wall will look like once completed, you’ve got many choices to make.
+You’ve got many choices to make when it comes to what your video wall will look like once completed.
 For one, you’ll have to select the type of technology you wish to use.
 Types of technology currently available include:

 - Direct view LED arrays